isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 This results in two sets of summaries for 4,822 genes.
 With this, we are ready to calculate T-statistics.
 Here we're going to use a two sample T-test assuming independent variance (and that we have enough samples to assume that).
-The T-stat is found by taking the difference in means (of gene expression between our two groups), and normalizing it by measures of variance and sample size.
+The T-statistic is found by taking the difference in means (of gene expression between our two groups), and normalizing it by measures of variance and sample size.
 Here, we want to keep T-statistics that are zero, which might come from having zero variance, because having a T-stat for each gene is important in the gene set